Money and duty free for Denmark

 Denmark duty free

 Denmark is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
-There are no longer any allowance restrictions on these tax-free items.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

-If you are arriving from a non-EU country, the following goods may be imported into Denmark by travellers aged 17 or over without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Denmark by travellers with a minimum age of 17 years without incurring customs duty:

-• Other goods up to the value of kr3,250 for air and sea travellers and kr2,250 for other travellers.
+• Other goods up to the value of Krr3,250 for air and sea travellers and Krr2,250 for other travellers.

 Prohibited and restricted goods include narcotics, meat and dairy products, medicine, pets, wild animals and plants and their products, weapons and explosives, fireworks and pesticides.